OpenNebula/docs/source/legacy_components/vcenter_driver/vcenter_driver.rst

 The **onevcenter** tool and the Sunstone interface can be used to import existing VM templates from vCenter.

-.. important:: This step should be performed **after** we have succesfully imported the datastores where the template's hard disk files are located, and those datastores have been monitored at least once.
+.. important:: This step should be performed **after** we have successfully imported the datastores where the template's hard disk files are located, and those datastores have been monitored at least once.

 OpenNebula will create OpenNebula images that represent vCenter VM disks, and virtual networks that represent the port groups used by the virtual NICs.
 For example, we have a template that has three disks and an NIC connected to the VM Network port group.